 Accounts officers arrange the payment of bills and accounts for their organisation.

 Accounts officers usually earn

 $47K-$82K per year

-Pay rates for accounts officers vary depending on the type of role they do.
+Pay rates for accounts officers vary depending on the type of work they do.

 - Accounts officers/assistants earn between minimum wage and $55,000 a year.